pulumi/registry/README.md

 When you're ready to submit a pull request, make sure you've removed anything that doesn't seem to belong (`go.mod`/`go.sum` changes, content from pulumi/docs, etc.) and submit the PR in the usual way.

-If you would like to generate API docs for packages beyond AWS and Aiven (the docs available in PR previews by default), add the package name you would like docs for [in this file](https://github.com/pulumi/registry/blob/master/scripts/ci/build.sh#L5).
-Be sure to remove these changes before merging.

 > Note: It currently requires a machine with a minimum of 32 GB of memory (64 GB preferred) to build the registry in its entirety including _all_ pacakges.

 Once your PR is approved and merged into the default branch of this repository, it will be deployed to the registry site (https://pulumi.com/registry).